Twins vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 83 hits with 24 doubles, three triples, five home runs, 28 walks and 31 RBI.
+- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (84 total hits).
 He's also stolen three bases.

-- Verdugo will look for his 11th straight game with a hit in this contest.
-In his last 10 games he is hitting .395 with five doubles, a triple, three walks and seven RBI.
+- Verdugo has recorded a base hit in 11 straight games.
+In his last 10 games he is hitting .372 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games